molgenis/league-of-robots/README.md

 The main ingredients for (deploying) these clusters:

  * [Ansible playbooks](https://github.com/ansible/ansible) for system configuration management.
- * [OpenStack](https://www.openstack.org/) for virtualization.
+ * [OpenStack](https://www.openstack.org/) for the private clouds on which the clusters run.
 (Note that deploying the OpenStack itself is not part of the configs/code in this repo.)
  * [Pulp](https://pulpproject.org/) to create freezes of Linux distros.
- * [CentOS 7](https://www.centos.org/) as OS for the virtual machines.
+ * [Rocky Linux](https://rockylinux.org/) as OS for the cluster machines.
- * [Slurm](https://slurm.schedmd.com/) as workload/resource manager to orchestrate jobs.
+ * [Slurm](https://slurm.schedmd.com/) as Workload/resource manager to orchestrate jobs.

 #### Branches and Releases
 The master and develop branches of this repo are protected; updates can only be merged into these branches using reviewed pull requests.